 Menacing and dangerous dogs

 Section 34 of the DA Act empowers a council to declare a dog to be dangerous in circumstances where, for example, the dog has attacked or injured a person or another animal or been trained to do so.
 The council can also declare a dog to be a ‘menacing dog’, under section 41A if it has had to issue two or more infringement notices upon the owner because the dog has rushed at or chased a person.
 The council has to give the owner seven days’ notice, containing reasons in writing, if it intends to declare a dog to be dangerous or menacing.
-It is possible to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. to VCAT against a decision by the council to declare a dog to be dangerous or menacing.
+It is possible to appeal to VCAT against a decision by the council to declare a dog to be dangerous or menacing.

 The owner of a dangerous or menacing dog has obligations under the DA Act to make sure that members of the public are not attacked by such a dog.
 These may require the owner to: